timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 Real-time aggregates are now the default behavior for any continuous aggregates.
-To revert to previous behavior, in which the query touches materialized data only and doesn't combine with the latest raw data, add the following parameter when creating the continuous agggregate view
+To revert to previous behavior, in which the query touches materialized data only and doesn't combine with the latest raw data, add the following parameter when creating the continuous aggregate view:

 timescaledb.materialized_only=true